babel/website/website/versioned_docs/version-7.0.0/preset-env.md

 <p><details>
   <summary><b>Example</b></summary>

-With Babel 7's [Javascipt config file](config-files#javascript) support, you can force all transforms to be run if env is set to `production`.
+With Babel 7's [JavaScript config file](config-files#javascript) support, you can force all transforms to be run if env is set to `production`.

 ```js
 module.exports = function(api) {